tompos2/rcno-reviews/README.txt

 = I am getting a 404 page when I visit a book review =

 Try flushing your permalink settings.
 Visit Settings -> Permalinks and just save without changing anything.
+Also, make sure you are using the singular form of the word you are using for your custom slug.
+So, instead of "books", use "book" or instead of "lists" use "list".

 = How can I get support for this plugin =